clemlesne/blue-agent/README.md

 - SSD volumes are used for both cache (see `pipelines.cache`) and system temporary directory (see `pipelines.tmpdir`).
 For exemple, in Azure, the `managed-csi-premium` volume type is a high-performance SSD.
 - The network bewteen Azure DevOps server and agents has a low latency.

+BuikdKit specifics:

+- Choose an ephemeral disk for the cache in `/app-root/.local/share/buildkit`, instead of an emptyDir.
+- Use an high-performance disk for the cache, exemple `managed-csi-premium` in Azure.

 ### Proxy

 If you need to use a proxy, you can set the following environment variables.
 See [this documentation](https://github.com/microsoft/azure-pipelines-agent/blob/master/docs/start/proxyconfig.md) for more details.